StakeandRelax-Validator/docs/validators/relaying/hermes.md

 ## Assumptions

+This guide is and example of configuration for Juno<->Osmosis relaying.
-We assume that you already have access to Juno, Osmosis nodes.
+We assume that you already have access to Juno and Osmosis nodes.
 These can be either local nodes, or you can access them over the network.
 However, for networked version, you will need to adjust the systemd configuration not to depend on the chains that are run on other servers.
 And naturally the hermes configuration needs to adjust the addressing of each chain as well.

 In these instructions, Hermes is installed under /srv/hermes, adjust the paths according to your setup.

-These instructions are based on installation on Debian 10, but should work the same on Debian 11 or recent Ubuntu.
+These instructions are based on installation on Ubuntu 20.04 LTS, but should work the same on Ubuntu 22.04 or recent Debian.

 You will need **rust**, **build-essential** and **git** installed to follow these instructions.

-## Building Hermes
+## Prerequisites

 Install Prerequisites: Rust and Cargo
 ```bash